kiranpatil44/KiranPatil_creatella_test/README.md

 and run "npm start"
 commamnd it will start server

+#how to start server
+Go to KiranPatil_creatella_test folder => and run "npm start"

+#Do not close your "npm start" command prompt beacuse its start ur server

 #expo Installation
 Then go to KiranPatil_creatella_test/Createll_Project and run "npm install" then "expo start" command it will start react native project you will get QR code in browser/command promt